leechseed/_setsunadev/_DIRECTORY OF DIR/_wicked_figures_dir/phillips_dramatica/2_phillips_dramatica/13phillips_signposts_model.md

-### **1. Title: Plot Flow Through Stages and Transitions Framework**
+---

+### **Signposts**

+#### **1. Title: Signposts**

 #### **1.1.
 Definition**

-The **Plot Flow Through Stages and Transitions Framework** elucidates the structured progression of problem-solving within a narrative by delineating distinct stages and transitions.
-This framework emphasizes the importance of Signposts—fixed narrative milestones—that mark significant points of growth or change within each throughline.
-By organizing the plot into clear, methodical stages, the framework ensures a coherent and balanced development of the story’s conflict and thematic elements.
-It serves as a guide for authors, storytellers, and literary analysts to construct narratives that systematically address and evolve around central problems, thereby enhancing the story’s clarity, depth, and engagement.
+**Signposts** are fixed points in the narrative that represent significant stages of growth or change within each throughline.
+They function as narrative milestones that track the progression of the story’s conflict and thematic development, providing a structured progression for the plot.
+By establishing clear milestones, Signposts ensure that the narrative maintains a coherent and methodical advancement, guiding both the characters and the audience through the story’s transformative journey.

 ---